-Open-Bottom Fiberglass Manholes are lightweight, corrosion resistant and, typically, the most economical fiberglass manhole design for small collection systems.
-Their construction consists of a riser section, reducer cone and manway opening; however, open-bottom manholes arrive on the jobsite with an open-ended bottom.
-This manhole design requires a concrete base, bench and flow channel to be formed-in-place on the jobsite.
-Typically, open-bottom manholes are installed using a “dog-house” installation method where U-shaped cut-outs are made at the manhole base where pipe will penetrate the manhole.
-With few exceptions, open-bottom manholes arrive on the jobsite as a monolithic structure from top to bottom.
+Open-bottom fiberglass manholes are lightweight, corrosion resistant, and typically the most economical fiberglass manhole design for small collection systems.
+Their construction consists of a riser section, a reducer cone, and a manway opening.
+However, open-bottom manholes arrive on the jobsite with an open-ended bottom.
+This manhole design requires a concrete base, bench, and flow channel to be formed-in-place on the jobsite.
+Usually, open-bottom manholes are installed using a “dog-house” installation method where U-shaped cut-outs are made at the manhole base to facilitate pipe penetrations.
+With few exceptions, open-bottom manholes arrive on the jobsite as monolithic structures from top to bottom.

-The poured-in-place concrete bottom performs two functions, providing a base and ballast for the manhole.
+The poured-in-place concrete bottom performs two functions, providing both a base and ballast for the manhole.
 Due to the lightweight construction of fiberglass manholes, concrete ballast is required to prevent buoyancy or uplift where groundwater is present.
-The quantity of concrete required preventing buoyancy or uplift is dependent on a variety of factors.
+The quantity of concrete required to prevent buoyancy or uplift is dependent on a variety of factors.

-As the typical construction method is a “dog house” configuration, pre-fabricated connections are rarely used and concrete or hydraulic cement is simply packed tightly around the pipe penetrations.
-Often, a water stop gasket is placed at the pipe penetrations to provide an additional sealing mechanism.
-If a pre-fabricated pipe connection is required, options include fiberglass laminated pipe stub-outs, flexible rubber boots (i.e. Kor-N-Seal©), segmented rubber seals (i.e. LinkSeal©) and flanges.
-Field installed Inserta-Tee©, or similar, pipe connections are also an option.
-External drops are typically field installed with an external PVC pipe stub installed using a hub connection (i.e. Inserta-Tee©) at the desired elevations.
+As the typical construction method is a “dog house” configuration, pre-fabricated connections are rarely used, and concrete or hydraulic cement is simply packed tightly around the pipe penetrations.
+Often, a water-stop gasket is placed at the pipe penetration to provide an additional sealing mechanism.
+If a pre-fabricated pipe connection is required, options include fiberglass laminated pipe stub-outs, flexible rubber boots (e.g., Kor-N-Seal©), segmented rubber seals (e.g., LinkSeal©), and flanges.
+Field-installed pipe connections (Inserta-Tee©, or similar) are also an option.
+External drops are typically field-installed with an external PVC pipe stub fitted using a hub connection (e.g., Inserta-Tee©) at the desired elevation.
 The external drop is then assembled and connected in the field by the installer.

-The manway opening at the top of the manhole is available in a wide variety of sizes and shapes, but are typically round openings from 22.5-inch through 36-inch diameters.
-Where a bolt-down ring & cover casting is desired, threaded studs may be added during manufacturing or installed in the field.
-The manway opening typically incorporates a 3-inch tall neck to prevent lateral shifting of grade adjustment rings and/or the ring & cover casting after installation.
+The manway opening at the top of the manhole is available in a wide variety of sizes and shapes, but is typically a round opening between 22.5” and 36” in diameter.
+Where a bolt-down ring and cover casting is desired, threaded studs may be added during manufacturing or installed in the field.
+The manway opening typically incorporates a 3” tall neck to prevent lateral shifting of grade adjustment rings or the ring & cover casting after installation.
 The cone section is available as a concentric or eccentric design.
-A concentric cone is more popular and the most economical; however, an eccentric cone offers easier access to internal steps and provides for a tri-pod descent onto the bench area is desired.
+A concentric cone is more popular and the most economical; however, an eccentric cone offers easier access to internal steps and provides for a tri-pod descent onto the bench area.